Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Experimental Results

 \subsubsection{Lattice Setup \& Pruning}

 Motion primitives were generated \eqref{MILP1} for a $24\times 32$ grid.
 Dynamic bounds for comfort were kept at \eqref{realbounds}.
 The $x$ component of the lattice vertices were sampled every $r_{\text{min}}/6$ meters while the $y$ components were sampled every $r_{\text{min}}/12$.
 Headings were sampled every $\pi/16$ radians (32 samples).
 We also assumed values of $\kappa=\sigma=\alpha=0$ on lattice vertices.
 To account for off-lattice start-goal pairs, we use a higher-fidelity lattice with 128 headings, and 10 curvatures between $-\kappa_{\text{max}}, \kappa_{\text{max}}$.
 Finally, five evenly spaced velocities were sampled between 15 and 20 km/hr.
-A value of $n=0$ was used in the smoothing Algorithm \ref{ALGO2}.
+It should be noted that this range could be changed to include 0 if that is desired without altering the methodology proposed here.
+Further, the performance of the proposed approach is similar for differing ranges if the fineness of the discretization is unchanged.
+A value of $n=0$ was used for Algorithm \ref{ALGO2}.